ycemsubakan/continual_learning_reading/papers.md

 ## [Modeling Global Class Structure Leads to Rapid Integration of New Classes](https://marcpickett.com/cl2018/CL-2018_paper_11.pdf)

-* They train a GMM-VAE 	type model (a VAE with GMM in the latent space), to do few shot learning.
+* They train a GMM-VAE 	type model (a VAE with GMM in the latent space), to do few shot learning, with a semi supervised type VAE.

+* First they train a model on a big dataset, and for new tasks, they just add components to the GMM, and keep the neural network part fixed.
+(They only update the GMM components)

+* One thing I don't understand about this paper: They say when they add a new task, they do not update the network parameters.
+Then, how much do they train (or jointly train) before they start adding new tasks?
+Also, what is the size of the joint training dataset? - I couldn't find these answers in the paper (maybe I am missing something).

 # Meta Learning